jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

     Street Manager uses rate limiting for denial of service protection, see <a href="#rate-limiting">rate limiting</a> section for details.
   </li>
   <li>
     Employ a sensible retry policy for your API call failures to avoid cascading failures, where you repeatedly retry many failed calls at the same time continually triggering rate limiting <code>429</code> errors.
-Use a sensible retry count with delays between calls.
+Use a sensible exponential back-off algorithm in case the service is busy.
   </li>
   <li>
-    <code>GET</code> calls can be retried without side effects, but repeating <code>POST</code> and <code>PUT</code> calls could cause duplicate data.
+    <code>GET</code> calls can be retried without side effects within rate limit constraints, but repeating <code>POST</code> and <code>PUT</code> calls could cause duplicate data.
 Your error handling logic on important submit/update calls should check error responses to ensure the call did not complete a transaction.
   </li>
 </ol>